Despite missing on earnings per share, Google’s

-parent company Alphabet delivered positive results for the second quarter of 2018
+parent company Alphabet delivered solid but more or less expected results for the third quarter of 2019

 ) continue to weigh on its bottom line.

 As our chart illustrates, Alphabet continues to lose money on its ‘Other Bets’ and not everybody is happy about it.
 Some investors fear

 that the company is effectively burning cash as many of the projects